 “We found that not only did their calorie-burning speed jump up after a meal—but that extra burn was significantly higher than it had been when the study started,” Dr. Barnard writes in his book, The 21-Day Weight Loss Kickstart.

 But in people with high-fat, meaty diets, tiny fat droplets crowd the cell and inhibit the insulin’s ability to shoot the nutrients in.
-It’s like the 6 train during rush hour: the commuters are fat droplets, and you, the insulin, are just trying to fit inside the car so that you can get to work.
+It’s like a highway during rush hour: the commuters are fat droplets, and you, the insulin, are just trying to get your car moving down the freeway so that you can get to work.

 What does this have to do with burning calories?

 “You want to get sugar out of your blood and into your cells,” says Susan Levin, MS, RD, the director of nutrition education at PCRM.
 “The less fat there is, the faster this process happens.”

 If the sugar can’t get into the cells, your body can’t convert it into energy fast enough, and it starts storing it.
 This is what happens if a cheeseburger is your go-to snack.

 Vegans eat mostly plants, grains, and legumes, which are just generally way lower in fat than animal products.
 So, their cells are clear of metabolism-slowing fat globules.
 A vegan’s mitochondria burn fat at the speed of the Acela train.